 Washington State Trails Coalition is governed by a small core of dedicated volunteers who are passionate about trails in all their shapes and forms.
 They enjoy bringing people together for our conferences and meetings.
 Interested in joining our team?
 Learn more about board service and other volunteer opportunities.

 WSTC Board of Directors

 Lisa grew up in Seattle and was taken hiking by her parents until she was old enough to go on her own, often just with other teenage friends.
-As an adult, she now usually hikes with heavy tools while on Washington Trails Association work parties.
-For nearly 14 years, Lisa has volunteered as an Assistant and/or Chief Crew Leader for WTA and is finishing eight years on its Board of Directors.
-Now retired from pediatric nursing, she has worked as a WTA seasonal hire leading a few Volunteer Vacations each summer.
-Lisa lives in the Tri-Cities and has come to appreciate the Ice-Age Floods landscape.
-She also volunteers with the Friends of Badger Mountain trail crew and is coming to understand the trail building and maintaining challenges the Flood lands present.
+Now retired from pediatric nursing and living in the Tri-Cities, she has come to appreciate the Ice-Age Floods landscape and the wide open views hiking there offers.
+She volunteers with the Friends of Badger Mountain trail crew and takes a few Washington Trails Association volunteer vacations each summer.
 Lisa’s ongoing goal is to do more hiking without heavy tools.

 Jakob Perry, Board Member At-Large #1